jasper-zanjani/linux/docs/Applications/vim.md

     Autocommands expose an API that allows handling editor events like `BufNewFile`, `BufReadPost`, `BufWritePost`, `BufWinLeave`, and especially to implement functionality specific to filetypes.

-    Highlight added lines in green and removed lines in red in .diff files [<sup>:material-play:</sup>](https://youtu.be/aHm36-na4-4?t=690 "Damian Conway, \"More Instantly Better Vim\" - OSCON 2013")

     ```vim
+    " Highlight added lines in green and removed lines in red in .diff files
     filetype on
     augroup PatchDiffHighlight
     autocmd!
     autocmd FileType diff syntax enable
     augroup END
     ```

-    Turn syntax highlighting on only for certain filetypes [<sup>:material-play:</sup>](https://youtu.be/aHm36-na4-4?t=690 "Damian Conway, \"More Instantly Better Vim\" - OSCON 2013")

     ```vim
+    " Turn syntax highlighting on only for certain filetypes
     augroup PatchDiffHighlight
     autocmd!
     autocmd BufEnter *.patch,*.rej,*.diff syntax enable